-Edge Computing is one of the latest buzz expressions in the ICT world, along with IoT, big data, edge analytics and cognitive computing.
+Edge Computing is one of the latest buzz expressions in the ICT world, along with IoT, big data and artificial intelligence.

 What is Edge Computing?

 Edge computing refers to providing data processing power at the edge of a network, near where the data is produced and collected, as opposed to transferring the raw data to the cloud, or a central data warehouse, for processing.
-"So what?," you may well ask.
+"So what?" you may well ask.
 "Why do we need yet more ways for processing and storing data?" or "Why not let all the sensors send their data over the network to a cloud?"
 The fact is that a lot of data is produced at the edge, and this trend is predicted to massively accelerate.
-Further, even if you could send all of this data reliably to a cloud, in many cases this data loses its value the longer it takes to be processed.
-In some cases this is not important, but often it is critical.
+Furthermore, even if you could send all of this data reliably AND securely to a cloud, in many cases this data would lose its value by taking too long to be processed.
+In some cases this is not important, but in others it is critical.
 If you want to know whether someone is hacking a critical infrastructure, or want to adjust light intensity to improve the safety of motorists, you need the most up-to-date information.
 Waiting for the data to make its way back to a cloud or data centre for analysis is likely not to be good enough or safe enough.

 Edge computing can take the form of micro data centres or small machines placed in remote locations, or at the edge of the network, to provide real-time insights into data.
 It then acts as an aggregator or a gateway when operated in conjunction with wireless sensor networks, high-definition audio or video equipment and so on.